mmondics/aiops-z/README.md

 Instana is an enterprise observability solution that offers application performance management - no matter where the application or infrastructure resides.
 Instana can monitor both containerized and traditional applications, various infrastructure types including OpenShift, public clouds & other containerization platforms, native Linux, z/OS, websites, databases, and more.
 The current list of supported technologies can be found [in the Instana documentation](https://www.ibm.com/docs/en/instana-observability/current?topic=configuring-monitoring-supported-technologies).

-For this tutorial, we have set up an environment that includes Instana running on a Linux server which is monitoring an OpenShift on an IBM zSystems cluster through an Instana agent which you will look at in the next section.
+For this tutorial, we have set up an environment that includes Instana running on a Linux server which is monitoring an OpenShift on an IBM Z cluster through an Instana agent which you will look at in the next section.

 ### Viewing the Instana Agent on OpenShift